solutionnuts/EmComMap/docs/gettingstarted/installation.rst

     $ docker run -d --name my-couchdb -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=<desired password> --restart always couchdb:latest

+ The only issue with the basic container is that it can be difficult for tools (ex. backup application) to locate and access the file storage inside the container.

+ The preferred method would be to create a data directory on the host system (outside the container) and mount this to a directory visible from inside the container.
+This places the database files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
+The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.

 2. Now you may move on to the :ref:`CouchDB Configuration` section

 .. _Map Tile Server: